aali361/django-requests-prioritizer/README.md

 ### Information

 This is a resource prioritizing app.
-It uses users **weight** to select an user.
+It uses users **weight** to select an user request.

 - Features:
     ```
-    Implemented by Django and Django-Rest-Framework
+    1. Implemented by Django and Django-Rest-Framework
-    Uses python random library to randomly choose user with weight consideration
+    2. Uses python random library to randomly choose user with weight consideration
     ```

 - Usage Info: